 Trademark Office Action Success

-Overcoming a Section 2(d) Likelihood-of-Confusion Refusal for a Technology Brand
+Resolving a Final Section 2(d) Refusal for the KLING AI Brand (KLING v.
+CLING)

 Challenge